thexyno/blogpages/parcel-quicktemplate.md

 So I needed to build a resolver that just ignores imports from `.qtpl` files if the import isn't CSS or JS

 <tangent>
-if you want to adopt it to other templating engines like `html/template`, just change the file endings
+if you want to adopt it to other templating engines like `html/template`, just change the file endings.
 </tangent>

 That's the resolver: